NetSPI/WikiJekyllTheme/CONTRIBUTING.md

 # Contributing

-This is the documentation for contributing to an individual wiki, information for contributing to the theme repository is a WIP.
+This is the documentation for contributing to an individual wiki.
+Please create an issue for any unclear or missing information.
+Documentation for contributing to the theme repository is a WIP.

 ## Basic contributing
 To start contributing, fork the repository and make your changes.
 After you are done making your changes submit a pull request to the main repository with an explanation of your changes.
 For any help, please create an issue.